mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

   :language: python
   :pyobject: main

-1. Breaking ``main()`` into its components, first a list of :class:`.Potential` objects is created, this is common with the other tabulation methods already discussed:
+1. Breaking ``main()`` into its components, first a list of :class:`~atsim.potentials.Potential` objects is created, this is common with the other tabulation methods already discussed:

 .. literalinclude:: eam_example3a.py
   :language: python
   :lines: 124-128

-2. Next, the :class:`.EAMPotential` objects for Al and Fe are instantiated.
+2. Next, the :class:`~atsim.potentials.EAMPotential` objects for Al and Fe are instantiated.
 This is where a Finnis-Sinclair model differs from the standard EAM seen earlier.
-Instead of a single density callable being passed to the :class:`.EAMPotential` constructor a dictionary of density functions is passed instead (see highlighted lines):
+Instead of a single density callable being passed to the :class:`~atsim.potentials.EAMPotential` constructor a dictionary of density functions is passed instead (see highlighted lines):

 .. literalinclude:: eam_example3a.py
   :language: python